 22.4 x 22.4 cm ⏐ 8.8 x 8.8 in (300dpi)

 SIMON FRASER / SCIENCE PHOTO LIBRARY SIMON FRASER / SCIENCE PHOTO LIBRARY

 Brain arteriovenous malformation (AVM).
-Magnetic resonance imaging (MRI) scan of a sagittal (side) section through the brain of a 31 year old man.
-The image shows a right thalamic AVM as a dark grey tangled mass on a white background (centre).
+Magnetic resonance imaging (MRI) scan of an axial (horizontal) section through the brain of a 31 year old man.
+The image shows a right thalamic AVM as a dark grey mass on a white background (centre).
 The black areas within it indicate the damage caused by the AVM; they are flow voids, areas that no longer receive blood flow.
 An AVM is a congenital malformation of the blood vessels (arteries and veins) that can rupture and bleed inside of the head and cause seizures, headaches, stroke-like symptoms, and other fatal complications.
 MRI uses radio waves and a magnet to obtain "slice" body images.

 Model release not required.
 Property release not required.